+PM-XXXX-11

-PM-XXXX-10 Click It Or Ticket Ads \$200,000
+Click It Or Ticket Ads

-These funds will go toward another major media effort during our Click It Or Ticket Campaign in May 2010.
-This campaign will rely significantly on TV and radio spots that were previously produced.
-KDOT has recently expanded into on-line media outlets and will continue this recent trend.
-This is a continuation of efforts to gauge the effectiveness of Kansas' significant increase in spending on both law enforcement and media in the May campaign.
+This project will support another major media effort during our Click It Or Ticket Campaign in May 2011.
+This campaign will rely significantly on TV and radio spots.
+KDOT has recently expanded into on-line media outlets and will continue this effort, along with other non-traditional media opportunities.

-PM-XXXX-10
+PM-XXXX-11